-Most 12 volt power is distributed to the 12 volt accessories through individual circuit breakers and fuses located in panels near the batteries and in the head compartment.
+Most 12 volt power is distributed to the 12 volt accessories through individual circuit breakers and fuses located in panels near the batteries, in the head compartment and below the helm.
 All circuit breakers or fuses are labeled by the name of the circuit they protect.
-Main circuit breakers in the battery switch panel protect the primary circuits for the DC main, electronics, windshield, windlass and power steering system.
-Fuses in panels near the main circuit breakers protect some DC accessory circuits.
-Additional fuses protect continuous power circuits for the remote battery switches, emergency parallel, automatic float switches for bilge pumps and the stereo memory.
-Most 12 volt accessories are operated directly by switches in the helm switch panel or the head compartment.
-Most accessory circuits activated by the helm switches are protected by toggle style circuit breakers in the head compartment DC panel.
+Main circuit breakers near the batteries protect the primary circuits for the windshield, windlass, amplifier and power steering system.
+Fuses in a panel near the main breakers protect continuous power circuits for the automatic float switches for bilge pumps, high water alarm.
+There is also a fuse for the windlass switch in the anchor locker.
+Circuit breakers in the battery switch panel protect the DC main, stereo memory and electronics.
+Most 12 volt accessories are operated directly by switches in the helm switch panel.
+Most accessory circuits activated by the helm switches are protected by circuit breakers built into each switch.